• Knowing Asthma First Aid can save a life.

 • An asthma attack can happen to anyone with asthma at any time.

 • Do not wait until asthma symptoms are severe to start Asthma First Aid.
-Click the poster to download it or scroll down to find Asthma First Aid instructions for different medicines.
+Click the poster to download it or check out our Asthma First Aid instructions for specific medicines.

 What are the signs of an asthma attack?